Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

-Back to sea at the start of 1942 when he was sent to Belfast via Stranraer.
+Harold went back to sea at the start of 1943 when he was sent to Belfast via Stranraer.
 He was taken to a relic of the Battle of Jutland, HMS Caroline, a preserved light cruiser which was being used as accommodation in the dockyard area.
-The Caroline is still berthed there today and remains the second oldest Royal Navy vessel still afloat after HMS Victory.
-Harold described an amusing story about his arrival there with a group of ratings plus one, the unknown addition asked if this was Inverurie?.
+The Caroline is still berthed there today and remains the second oldest Royal Navy vessel still afloat, after HMS Victory.
+Harold described an amusing story about his arrival there with a group of ratings, plus one: the unknown addition asking if this was Inverurie?
 This misplaced Stoker was to spend the rest of the war in Belfast sailing up and down the Lough doing this and that free from much danger.
 A lucky slip for him.

 HMS River Leven